Billy Doolan: Career

 The Dictionary of Australian Artists Online states that Doolan's works were showcased in 2001 exhibition "Gatherings", Contemporary Aboriginal and Torres Strait Islander Art from Queensland, Australia and that Doolan works are in synthetic polymer on linen.
 The exhibition was held at the Brisbane Convention and Exhibition Centre.
-The book launched at the show and carrying the same title was written by Marion Demozay and published by Keearia Press, Southport, Queensland.
+The book launched at the show and carrying the same title was written by Marion Demozay and published by Keearia Press.

 "Gatherings 11" again featured Doolans' works and was shown at the Queensland Art Gallery in 2006.
 The accompanying book of the same title was launched at the opening night.
 Author was Marion Demozay and publisher Keearia Press.

 In 2009 the artist was a finalist in the 2009 Victorian Aboriginal Art Awards held at Boscia Gallery, Melbourne.
 The exhibition was supported by the Victorian Government and accompanied by a booklet featuring Billy's work.

 The "Dreamtime Lo Spirito Dell'Arte Aborigena" Catalogue published in February 2011 is an Italian edition and supports the travelling exhibition of the same title.
 22 of Billys' pieces are featured in the exhibition and illustrated in the catalogue.
 Contributing authors are Maree Clarke, senior curator at The Koorie Heritage Trust, Amanda Reynolds, Dr Davide Sandrini, Giovanna Gotti, senior curator of the Turin Egyptian Museum and Hans Sip.

 The Italian Institute of Culture in Melbourne held Billy Doolan's first major solo public exhibition titled Between Sea and Sky: Songs of a Voyage in 2010 with the paintings '...the result of a cultural exchange project initiated by Melbourne-based Sicilian-born arts promoter Maria Sanciolo-Bell'.
 All eight of Doolan's Sicilian themed paintings included in the IAI were painted between the George Wright Aboriginal Hostel in Melbourne and his Townsville home.
-The works presented a unique set of challenges for the artist who gained his inspiration from his trip to Sicily in 2009.
-He was mindful of presenting a sensitive and respectful rendering of Sicilian history and life and the project took over a year to complete.
+The works presented various set of challenges for the artist who gained his inspiration from his trip to Sicily in 2009.
+He intended to provide an account of Sicilian history and culture that adhered to specific standards of representation.
+The work required over a year to finish.